dodoza1415/Integrated-Project_SAS/README.md

 </div>

 > DevOps (Parts of Deployment)
-- Configure the virtual machine powered by Ubuntu and deploy the created software to the faculty server using `Docker` and `command line interface`.
+- Configure the virtual machine powered by Ubuntu and deploy the created software to the faculty server using `Docker`
+   <br> and `command line interface`.
 <div align="center">
 <img src="https://images.crunchbase.com/image/upload/c_lpad,f_auto,q_auto:eco,dpr_1/ywjqppks5ffcnbfjuttq" width="90" height="85">
 </div>

 > Project Management Part
-- Daily meetings 4 times a week with team members and 2 meetings with advisors at the beginning and end of each sprint via `Microsoft Teams`.
+- Daily meetings 4 times a week with team members and 2 meetings with advisors at the beginning and end of each sprint
+  <br>via `Microsoft Teams`.
 - Utilize TaskBoard Online - `Trello` to view your to-do list and the status of each task extracted from Product Backlog Item.
 - Shared Code via `GitHub`.
 <div align="center">